PolygenceJustinZ/BSE_Template_Portfolio/index.md

         supervisor.reload()
 ```

-Additionally commentary and more descriptive print errors were a modification in my code, and while they seem miniscule, they are EXTREMELY helpful in understanding and replicating the code!
+Additional commentary and more descriptive print errors were a modification in my code, and while they seem miniscule, they are EXTREMELY helpful in understanding and replicating the code!

 ## Piezo Buzzer
 While the exceptions were created in the calculate_aqi and calculate_cat functions to handle extremely high AQ values (since the original code would result in an error,) beyond-hazardous AQI values are more deadly to people than it is to the device.
 Thus, a piezo buzzer was implemented as a miniature alarm, similar to a smoke detector.